The Isometry-Dual Property in Flags of Two-Point Algebraic Geometry Codes: The isometry-dual property for two-point Hermitian codes

 Consider the Hermitian function field $\cH$ over $\fqs$ of genus $g=\frac{q(q-1)}{2}$ defined by the affine equation $y^{q+1}=x^q+x$.
 Let $P=P_\infty $ denote the only pole of $x$ and $y$ in $\cH$.
 The Hermitian function field is maximal over $\fqs$ with $q^3+1$ rational places denoted by

 The study of a two-point code over the Hermitian function field does not depend on the fixed places $P$ and $Q$ since the automorphism group $Aut(\cH)$ of the Hermitian function field acts double transitively on the $\fqs$ rational places.
 An explicit proof of this fact can be found in \cite[Lemma 3.1]{HommaKim:Toward}.
-From now on in this section we fix $P=P_\infty $ and $Q=P_{0, 0}$ and consider the divisor in order to study the family of algebraic geometry codes $C_{\cL}(D, aP+bQ)$ of length $n=q^3-1$.
-The Riemann-Roch spaces $\cL(aP+bQ)$ and $\cL((a+q+1)P+(b-q-1)Q)$ are isometric by multiplication by the function $x$.
-Inductively, suppose that $\theta, \rho$ are the quotient and remainder of the division of $b$ by $q+1$, that is, $b=\theta(q+1)+\rho$, $0\leq \rho\leq q, 0\leq \theta$.
-Then,